kasper/phoenix/README.md

 An admin account is required to enable it.

+Please Note: the default `master` branch will always be stable.

+Features, bug fixes etc. will be done in topic branches and only merged to `master` when stable.

 #### No AppStore, No  Pre-Built binaries, No Cask...

 For the record, I'm not interested in supporting users who can't build